 Process Control.
-To provide assurance that our entire infrastructure continues to operate efficiently and securely, we have developed an industry-leading strong process and control environment.
+To provide assurance that our entire infrastructure continues to operate efficiently and securely, we have developed a strong process and control environment.
 These governance, risk management, and control protocols govern all areas of the enterprise: from physical security and cyber security, to change management, data protection, and segregation of duties.